 Although Opioid abuse is a serious issue, it can be overcome with dedication and some care.
 You should consult a physician or pain medicine specialist on how to use Opioids safely.

-Exploring alternative options for Opioids like medical Marijuana is also a good way to curb opioid addiction.
+Exploring alternative options for Opioids like chronic weed (good-quality marijuana) is also a good way to curb opioid addiction.

 How to Counter Abuse